For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 The great thing is that this grad scheme can take you down 15 different career paths, as there are many different roles to choose from (including everything from Human Resources to Diplomacy).

 The Civil Service is a great option for people who enjoy variety.
-As allocated spending constantly changes, you might find you'll be expected to switch departments entirely at a drop of a hat (from the Health to the Education Department, for example).
+As allocated spending constantly changes, you might find you'll be expected to switch departments entirely at the drop of a hat (from the Health to the Education Department, for example).

 All you need is a 2:2 to get on most of the Fast Stream programmes (some will require a 2:1 or higher), but you also may have to take various tests along the application process.
 It also doesn't matter how old you are or how long ago you graduated – as long as you have a degree, you can apply.